ibm-cloud-docs/watsonxdata/spark-use-case.md

         basic_iceberg_table_operations(spark)

-        # demonstration: Ingest parquet and csv data into a wastonx.data Iceberg table
+        # demonstration: Ingest parquet and csv data into a watsonx.data Iceberg table
         create_table_from_parquet_data(spark)
         ingest_from_csv_temp_table(spark)

-        # load data for the month of Feburary to June into the table yellow_taxi_2022 created above
+        # load data for the month of February to June into the table yellow_taxi_2022 created above
         ingest_monthly_data(spark)

         # demonstration: Table maintenance